stud131/docs-monaca/content/products_guide/monaca_intro.en.md

 creation and remote building.
 You can also import projects that exist in the cloud when you want to switch your environment to local.
 [Read more](../monaca_cli/)

-### Monaca for Visual Studio

-{{<warning>}}
-Monaca for Visual Studio has been discontinued and will no longer be supported or maintained.
-We are developing a new extension that will be for Visual Studio Code.
-We will inform you of the release date on our site and mailing list.
-{{</warning>}}

-Monaca for Visual Studio is another local development tool provided by Monaca.
-With this tool, Monaca users are able to develop an app using Visual Studio as the development environment.
-It’s free if you are a Visual Studio Community user.
-[Read more](../monaca_vs/)

-{{< figure src="/images/monaca_intro/vs.png" title="Overview of Monaca for Visual Studio" >}}

 ## Monaca Debugger

 On top of the flexibility in the development environment, Monaca also